-If you’re a fan of Clark Howard and Clark.com, you may already be employing some our favorites money-saving tips like to comparison shop, cook from scratch and scour the shelves of your local Dollar Tree store.
+If you’re a fan of Clark Howard and Clark.com, you may already be using some of our favorite money-saving tips such as comparison shopping, cooking from scratch and scouring the shelves of your local Dollar Tree store.

 But what if you’ve already incorporated these easy changes and are still struggling financially?

 Then you may need to go one step further, a step into the land of extreme frugality!

 What’s extreme frugality?
 It’s taking the steps that others might find odd but have the potential to put some breathing room into your finances and monthly budget.

 It may seem easier to buy all your same, favorite brands, but there’s money to be saved by shaking up your routine.
 Go ahead and try store brands.
 If you don’t like it, you can always switch back.

 Expiration dates?
 Take them with a grain of salt.
 Confused by the “sell-by,” “best-by,” and “expiration dates” on your food?
 You’re not the only one.
 The U.S. government estimates that 73 billion pounds of our food supply are wasted every year.
 This guide can help you navigate food dates and determine when you really need to toss something in your fridge or pantry.

 Also, try eating in season.
 And no, this doesn’t mean you should shop only at elite farmers’ markets.
 It means to enjoy your corn mid-summer when it’s 10 ears for a dollar, fill up on apples in the fall and enjoy your asparagus in the spring.
 Not only will you be buying when produce is at its lowest price, but you’ll also enjoy the natural seasonality of food as your grandparents did.